 Short-term borrowings consist of advances from the Federal Home Loan Bank of Atlanta with original maturities of up to one year and federal funds purchased from correspondent banks.
-There were no short-term borrowings outstanding during 2021 and 2020.
+There was a \$ 5 million daily adjustable rate credit advance from the FHLB of Atlanta outstanding at December 31, 2022.
+There were no short term borrowings outstanding at December 31, 2021.
+The interest rate on the FHLB advance outstanding at December 31, 2022 was 4.57%.

-At December 31, 2021, credit available under the FHLB credit facility approximates \$54 million with letters of credit issued for the benefit of public funds depositors of \$37 million outstanding.
-The Bank is required to maintain an investment in stock of the FHLB in the amount of \$302 thousand as a condition for the credit facility.
-The Bank has also pledged its portfolios of 1-4 family first and second mortgage loans plus home equity loans as collateral for this credit facility.
+At December 31, 2022, credit available under the FHLB credit facility approximates \$93 million with advances of \$5 million and letters of credit issued for the benefit of public funds depositors of \$37 million outstanding.
+The Bank is required to maintain an investment in stock of the FHLB in the amount of \$579 thousand as a condition for the credit facility.
+The Bank has also pledged its portfolios of 1-4 family first and second mortgage loans, home equity loans, multi-family mortgages and mortgages secured by farmland as collateral for this credit facility.
 Certain qualifying commercial mortgages are also pledged as collateral for this credit facility.
-Principal balances outstanding on these mortgage loans total approximately \$177 million at December 31, 2021.
+Principal balances outstanding on these mortgage loans total approximately \$285 million at December 31, 2022.